 It was a normal Friday.
-I went about normal morning routine.
+I went about a normal morning routine.
 I arose early, showered, dressed and prepared to go to work.
 Work was demanding as always.
-But I coped with it and did the best I could.
+But, I coped with it and did the best I could.

 Shortly after lunch, I began to experience pain in my left side.
 This had become a rather frequent occurrence.
 In December of the previous year, I had been diagnosed with diverticulosis.
 It was discovered when the diverticulosis became infected.
 This is a condition known as diverticulitis.

 In this case, I was rather surprised because I had been watching my diet to avoid more episodes of the diverticulitis.
 All I had for lunch that day was a coney dog and a root beer.
 The text that I sent my wife said, “This is ridiculous.
 All I had was a hot dog and I am beginning to hurt again.”
 To which she replied, “Enough is enough!
 When I get home tonight be showered and ready to go.
 I am taking you to the hospital.”
 That is exactly what she did.

 This happened exactly one year ago today.
 The result of the visit to the emergency department was a hospital stay that lasted a little over two days.
 Several tests, a cat scan, and evaluations determined that I had abscessed.
 It could have been much worse than it was.
 The abscess walled itself off in my abdomen.
 If it had not done so, it could have very well caused me to go septic.
 The hospital stay resulted in coming home with a drain tube hanging from my abdomen.
 For the next week, I lived with the pain of the tube.

 So what is the point of writing about this today?
 There are two lessons here.